z-ken/javascript-snippets/README.md

 Here is just a raw collection about some useful javascript snippets.

-The collection will be fuelled constantly.
+This collection will be expanded constantly.